HuuPhat842/MARKETING_SQL_E-commerce_Explore_Website_Performance/README.md

 |-|-|
 |201707	|43.856598348051243|

 July 2017 had an average revenue per user per visit of 43.86.
-This insight can help the business evaluate and optimize marketing strategies to enhance engagement and conversion rates, turning visits into revenue more effectively.
+This insight can help the business **evaluate and optimize marketing strategies to enhance engagement and conversion rates, turning visits into revenue more effectively**.
 ## Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered.
 ```
 with buyer_list as(